mbuesch/avr-q/README.md

 - A serial connection (direction AVR to PC only).

 The microcontroller runs with internal 8 MHz clock.
-Therefore, the only peripheral that needs to be connected to the microcontroller is the serial connection.
-For example via some kind of UART-TTL to USB converter cable.
+Therefore, the only peripheral that needs to be connected to the microcontroller is the serial connection, for example via some kind of UART-TTL to USB converter cable.

 To build the test program, run the build command in the main directory of this git repository: